Why you can trust The Zebra

 If you purchase flood insurance through NFIP, you'll receive:

-If the value of your personal property and home exceed these limits, consider purchasing a policy from a private company for additional protection.
+If the value of your personal property and home exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.

 Flood insurance is especially important in Texas, which paid out $696,028,890 in flood insurance claims in 2016, according to the Federal Emergency Management Agency.4